 NOTE: As an Amazon Associate I earn from qualifying purchases.

-Click on the image of the journal to view details of each at Amazon.
+Click on the links to view details of each at Amazon.

 If you would like to learn how to draw birds as a way of documenting them, consider taking James Sisti’s online courses.
 He offers the following courses, where you can go at your own pace and develop your drawing skills.